woohoolabs/yang/README.md

 The only thing you need before getting started is [Composer](https://getcomposer.org).

-### Install HTTP client and message implementations:
+### Install an HTTP client and message implementations:

 Because Yang requires a HTTP client implementation, you must install one first.
 You may use [Guzzle 6 Adapter](https://github.com/php-http/guzzle6-adapter) or any other library of your preference: